 Annuities aren’t for everyone, but some seniors use these investments to turn their savings into a steady stream of retirement income that can be used to pay for assisted living and other long-term care services.

 Bridge loans are a risky option that should be used with caution.
-A bridge loan is a short-term loan that may be appropriate for seniors whose financial situations are not currently conducive to a move to long-term care.
+These short-term loans may be appropriate for seniors whose financial situations aren’t currently conducive to a move to long-term care.

-For example, it is common for an elder to sell their home and use the proceeds to fund their move to assisted living.
-But, if their care needs suddenly become too urgent to wait until the house sells before moving to assisted living (or the house doesn’t sell quickly enough), this plan can unravel.
-For people affected by conditions out of their control, a bridge loan, typically for 6 to 12 months, may be a viable option for temporarily funding their care.
-In this case, the senior assumes that their home will sell within the length of time specified in the contract for a sum that will cover repayment of the loan.
+For example, it’s common for an elder to sell their home and use the proceeds to fund their move to assisted living.
+But, if their care needs suddenly become too urgent to wait until the house sells before moving (or the house doesn’t sell quickly enough), this plan can unravel.
+For people affected by conditions out of their control, a bridge loan may be a viable option for temporarily funding their care.
+In this case, the senior assumes that their home will sell within the length of time specified in the contract (usually six to 12 months) for a sum that will cover repayment of the loan.

-Seniors can use more than one source of funds and financial assistance to cover assisted living costs.
+Seniors can use more than one source of funds and financial assistance to cover assisted living expenses.
 There are many options available, and seniors and their families should consider those that apply to their situation.
-Before taking risks with investments and assets or making major financial decisions, be sure to speak with a reputable financial advisor and possibly an elder law attorney.
-Local Area Agencies on Aging also provide free benefits counseling and information on government programs like Medicaid and other resources.
+Before taking risks with investments or making major financial decisions, be sure to speak with a reputable financial advisor and possibly an elder law attorney.
+Local area agencies on aging also provide free benefits counseling and information on government programs like Medicaid and other resources.